 Alabama Gov. Bob Riley told Maritime Administrator John Jamian last week that he won’t support development of ConocoPhillips’ proposed Compass Port LNG terminal south of Dauphin Island, AL, because the impact on the state’s fisheries has not been examined.

-It's the same reason Louisiana Gov. Kathleen Babineaux Blanco and Mississippi Gov. Haley Barbour are opposing offshore LNG terminal construction.
+It’s the same reason Louisiana Gov. Kathleen Babineaux Blanco and Mississippi Gov. Haley Barbour are opposing offshore LNG terminal construction (see Daily GPI, May 20).
 And because of their veto power over LNG terminals in waters off of their coasts as stipulated in the Deepwater Port Act, it has become the major stumbling block for offshore LNG terminal developers.

 Riley said ConocoPhillips has not collected adequate data to ensure that the marine resources offshore Alabama would not be “irreparably damaged” by the use of ORV.
 “The economic impact on these fisheries has not been addressed.
 Some of the most economically important fish, shrimp and crabs have not been considered in the current analysis of impact in this issue.”

 Riley said the state supports development of LNG import terminals but because of his concerns he “cannot support the development of terminals using the open loop system unless there is proof of negligible impacts on the marine fisheries and marine habitat.”